Tingting0618/Earnings_Call_Transcript_Database_Analysis_NLTK/README.md

 ![count](https://user-images.githubusercontent.com/44503223/123526036-dd3cf780-d69a-11eb-9552-38237dcf9560.gif)

-**Function 2: Function 2: Followed by interesting keyword counts in the previous step, now we will pull sentences from the earnings call transcript to understand more context.**
+**Function 2: Followed by interesting keyword counts in the previous step, now we will pull sentences from the earnings call transcript to understand more context.**

 ![recovery](https://user-images.githubusercontent.com/44503223/123526346-dc0cca00-d69c-11eb-9d66-b9d3d5fe4064.gif)

-### Data source: Downloading all transcripts from a company's Investor Relations page using Python
+## Data source: Downloading all transcripts from a company's Investor Relations page using Python

 Firstly, we have collected the earnings call transcript pdf links on companies' official websites.